 The U.S. Treasury's $16 billion budget makes it one of the largest.
 It controls another $675 billion in tax credits and debt financing, including Treasury bonds, as of fiscal year 2021.
 It manages the Internal Revenue Service, the U.S. Mint, and the Bureau of the Public Debt.

 President George W. Bush hired Paulson for his strong connections to Wall Street and China.
 Paulson had been the Chairman and CEO of Goldman Sachs since 1998.
 During that tenure, he made over 70 business-related trips to China.
 He was a strong advocate of corporate accountability and disciplined spending.
 For those reasons, he became the point man for efforts to both reduce the budget deficit and increase U.S. economic competitiveness.

-Paulson was hired as Treasury Secretary to champion several of President Bush's economic goals:
+Paulson became Treasury Secretary to champion several of Bush's economic goals:

 - Cut the budget deficit in half by 2009.

 - Address the long-term unfunded obligations of Social Security and Medicare.